 CATIA (an acronym of computer aided three-dimensional interactive application) is a multi-platform software suite for computer-aided design (CAD), computer-aided manufacturing (CAM), computer-aided engineering (CAE), PLM and 3D.

 Selecting the number of processing cores in your Catia workstation is critical.
 2D design and 3D modeling within the software relies primarily on a single processor core.
 Since the clockspeed of that core determines performance more than any other variable, a workstation with less cores (but higher clockspeed) is ideal.
-Therefore we recommend 4-core, 6-core and 8-core processors with a clockspeed of 3.0GHz and above.
+Therefore we recommend a 4- to 8-core processor with a clockspeed of 3.0GHz and above.

 If you plan on using the workstation for rendering/simulation in addition to design and modeling, then the more cores the better.

 Rendering is a highly multi-threaded process and will take advantage of all the CPU cores available in your system.
 It's important to consider how often you will utilize multi-threaded features like rendering.
 If you rarely utilize this feature, then a single 8 to 10 core processor might be a better choice.